Time to get excited and create your tailor-made package!

 • Apéritif with canapés

-• Delicious three course meals with complimentary wine and coffee 6 evenings a week
+• Delicious three course meals with complimentary wines and coffee 6 evenings a week

 Travel: Heathrow / Lyon flights and transfers